Xwartu/06-Juicy-Breakout/README.md

 6. Added Background
 7. HUD to Score and Lives
 8. Ball sound effect on tile collison
-9. Screen Shake on New Ball
+9. Added eyes to paddle
-10. Added Game oveer music
+10. Added Game over music
+11. Added eyes1 to Tileset 1 and Tileset 5
+12. Added different eyes to tileset 2 and 4
+13. Added unique eyes to tileset 5
+14.
+15.